 Location: 6*58.814S'.
 58*15.928E'

-Having met the halfway mark, I think a lot of us took some time today to reflect back onto the trip between classes and during mealtimes with other crew members.
-Laughing could be heard all across the boat in all directions at some points, everyone reflecting back on one memory or another.
+Having met the halfway mark, I think a lot of us took some time today to reflect back on the trip between classes and during mealtimes with other crew members.
+Laughing could be heard all across the boat in all directions at some points, every one reflecting back on one memory or another.
 Even though I know a lot of us miss our families back home, it’s going to be hard to walk away.
 But the stories stick with us forever, and I know we’ll all have quite a few to tell.
-Ask about the penguins and a paddle riddle and you’ll get a frustrated sigh from anyone on board, or ask about what we were craving in our passage to the Seychelles.
-The amount of conversations I’ve had with Sierra or Val and Mo about oreos and ice cream with chocolate sauce on top is almost ridiculous.
+Ask about the penguins and a paddle riddle, and you’ll get a frustrated sigh from anyone on board, or ask about what we were craving in our passage to the Seychelles.
+The amount of conversations I’ve had with Sierra or Val and Mo about Oreos and ice cream with chocolate sauce on top is almost ridiculous.

 2. Robbie and Henry